Barretts of Catawissa

 I've spent so much time peering into the passage of Patrick and Mary Barrett from Ireland to St. Louis -- 5 years on the sweeping tide of history -- that I forget they reigned for nearly 50 years on their farm in Franklin County, Missouri.
 They were homesteaders -- acquiring their first 80 acres through the Homestead Act of 1862.
 They worked hard enough to add another 240 acres by 1898 [3] and to maintain a double-wide 2-story log cabin [4].

-When the Barretts decided to move from the city, they chose an Irish settlement known as Armagh, about 40 miles southeast of downtown St. Louis, along the Meramec River [5].
+When the Barretts decided to move from the city, they chose an Irish settlement known as Armagh, about 40 miles southeast of downtown St. Louis, along the Meramec River and just south of the Missouri River [5].
 Armagh took root in the 1830s as Irish settlers moving up from New Orleans were diverted from St Louis, up the Meramec River, due to cholera.
-It expanded with the establishment of St. Patrick's "Old Rock" Church (1843) and the growing anti-Irish sentiment in the city.
+Armagh expanded with the establishment of St. Patrick's "Old Rock" Church (1843) and the growing anti-Irish sentiment in the St. Louis.
 Work on the Pacific Railroad reached the area in the mid-1850s and brought more settlers.

 A family history reports that the Barretts moved to the Catawissa area about 1859 [2] but other records show that their third child Bridget was born there is 1857.
 There is no record of them in the Calvey Township 1860 U.S. Census -- which could be for any number of reasons.

-Civil War.
-The area had mixed loyalties, primarily pro-Union.
-There were some skirmishes with Rebels in the area.
+During the Civil War, the area had mixed loyalties, but now claims to have been primarily pro-Union.
+There were some skirmishes with Rebels in the area, including a Confederate raid and ransacking by troops under General Sterling Price.
 There is no record of Patrick Barrett participating one way or the other.
-[5]
+[5] For more history of the area during the Civil War, see note [11].

 The oldest, John T., lived with his parents (along with wife and 6 children) and made a career of farming, livestock and farm implement sales.
 He was also a member of the Ancient Order of United Workers lodge [6] and a Democrat.

 The second son, Frank (my great-grandfather), also started out as a farmer.
 With his Irish wife Ellen Gibbons they started a family while living with the Barretts.
 But Ellen balked at this situation.
 She hated the place and her mother-in-law because Mary made Ellen do chores "to save the men" and insisted she ride side-saddle to church every Sunday [8].
-Between their third and fourth child, Ellen and Frank moved back to St. Louis.
-Unfortunately, Frank died shortly thereafter.
-While he was buried back in Catawissa, Ellen made it clear that she would never return to Catawissa, dead or alive.
+Between their third and fourth child, in the late 1880s, Ellen and Frank moved back to St. Louis.
+Unfortunately, within 10 years, Frank was dead.
+While he was buried back in Catawissa, Ellen made it clear that she would never return there, dead or alive.
 She was buried in St. Louis.

 The end.
 Patrick and Mary died one right after the other in 1905 and 1906.
 About that time John and his family had had enough of farming.
 In his mid-fifties, he took his family to St. Louis, where he worked as a railroad watchman till the day he died (age 70).